uwu/with/README.md

 A simple way to use the JavaScript `with` statement in strict mode!

-This is not a sandbox do not use it as a sandbox do not try to make it a sandbox. ~~We will try this and fail so you don't have to.~~
+This is not a sandbox do not use it as a sandbox do not try to make it a sandbox. ~~We will try this and fail so you don't have to.~~ Done.

 Please don't use this in production...
 Or out of production...
 We just love doing things that make TC39 hire hitmen.